John Boyd-Carpenter, Baron Boyd-Carpenter

 John Archibald Boyd-Carpenter, Baron Boyd-Carpenter, PC, DL (2 June 1908 – 11 July 1998) was a British Conservative politician.
+He was the Member of Parliament for Kingston-upon-Thames from 1945 to 1972, when he was made a life peer.
+He served in several ministerial roles throughout the Conservative governments of 1951 to 1964, and was Chief Secretary to the Treasury and Paymaster General from 1962 to 1964.

 Early life

+John Archibald Boyd-Carpenter was born in Harrogate on 2 June 1908.
 He was the only son of Conservative politician Sir Archibald Boyd-Carpenter MP and his wife Annie Dugdale.
+His grandfather was William Boyd Carpenter, an Anglican bishop.
 He was educated at Stowe School, Buckinghamshire, and at Balliol College, Oxford, where he was President of the Oxford Union in 1930.
 He graduated with a BA in History, and a Diploma in Economics in 1931.
 He was Harmsworth Law Scholar at the Middle Temple in 1933 and called to Bar the next year, and practised in the London and South-East Circuit.

 War service

 Boyd-Carpenter joined the Scots Guards in 1940 and held various staff appointments, including with the Allied Military Government in Italy, retiring with the rank of Major.